blakeramos/OCI-Workshop/ODA-Alexa-100.md

 <img src="images/100ODA/alexa-setup-skill-8.png" alt="" width="200">

-- Select **Create custom intent** and enter a name for your intent.
-This name cannot be the same as your slot name that you created previously.
+- Select **Create custom intent** and enter exactly "CommandBot" for your intent name. <!--This name cannot be the same as your slot name that you created previously.-->

 <img src="images/100ODA/alexa-setup-skill-9.png" alt="" width="50%">